MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-app-specific-parameters-configure-format.md

 ## Export completed version of modified format

-1. In the configuration tree, select the **Format to learn how to lookup LE data** item.
+1. In the configuration tree, select the **Format to learn how to look up LE data** item.
 2. On the **Versions** FastTab, select the record that has a status of **Completed**.
 3. Select **Exchange**.
 4. Select **Export as XML file**.
 5. Select **OK**.
-6. The web browser downloads a **Format to learn how to lookup LE data.xml** file.
+6. The web browser downloads a **Format to learn how to look up LE data.xml** file.
 Store this file locally.

-Repeat steps in this section for parent items of the **Format to learn how to lookup LE data** format, and store the following files locally:
+Repeat steps in this section for parent items of the **Format to learn how to look up LE data** format, and store the following files locally:

 -	Format to learn parameterized calls.xml
 -	Mapping to learn parameterized calls.xml
 -	Model to learn parameterized calls.xml

-To learn how to use the configured **Format to learn how to lookup LE data** ER format to set up legal entity–dependent sets of tax codes to filter tax transactions by different taxation levels, complete the steps in the [Set up the parameters of an ER format per legal entity](er-app-specific-parameters-set-up.md) topic.
+To learn how to use the configured **Format to learn how to look up LE data** ER format to set up legal entity–dependent sets of tax codes to filter tax transactions by different taxation levels, complete the steps in the [Set up the parameters of an ER format per legal entity](er-app-specific-parameters-set-up.md) topic.

 ## Additional resources